 The Irvington Station Project includes construction of a new station halfway between the existing Fremont and Warm Springs / South Fremont stations.
 The estimated completion year is 2029.
-The Project is in the engineering design phase.
-The SCP was approved under Commission resolution proceeding ST-240, dated November 5, 2020.
+The project is in the engineering design phase.
+The SCP was approved by Commission Resolution ST-240 (November 5, 2020).